Configuring Connection Details

 binder: solace2 # Reference 2nd solace binder

-The configuration above defines two binders of type solace and one binder of type jms, which are then referenced within the bindings.
+The configuration above defines two binders of type solace and of type sqs, which are then referenced within the bindings.

 Each binder above is configured independently under spring.cloud.stream.binders.<bindername>.environment..